JSpeedie/G2ME-legacy/README.md

    usage of the system) they have experienced.
 4. `[num_valid_attended_events]` is `sizeof(unsigned long)`, and represents the number of valid (non-RD-adjustment) events they have attended.
-4. `[entries]` is an array of unknown length containing player entries.
-More information on player entries in the next section.

 ### Player File: Entries